bpan-org/bpan/doc/bpan.md

 It does 3 big things for you and your Bash code:

 * Find/install CLI apps/programs/libaries written in Bash
-* Install, manage, bundle Bash deps for a project
+* Install, manage, bundle Bash deps for a project or package
 * Publish Bash packages that you make